4 Fundamental Principles of Zone Offense

 No two zones are exactly the same!
 It is important to be aware that certain defenses will force you to start at step 2, or 3, or to cycle through these adjustments in a different order.
 For example, a team may initially present a very aggressive zone, requiring an offense to immediately look to overheads.
 Depending on which defenders drop back to cover this space, and what space is left open, the offense may then either attack the around, throw through the front, or move inside the front.

-You can find the full (1:20:00!) video in the URCA Certification package.
+You can find the full (1:20:00!) video in the UAP Certification package.
 In addition to the concepts described above, Wiggins’ presentation includes:

-Along with all of this, the URCA Certification package contains 12 more videos to teach the most critical skills of coaching ultimate.
-Completing the course will grant you URCA certification, and help you become the best coach you can be!
+Along with all of this, the UAP Coach Certification package contains 12 more videos to teach the most critical skills of coaching ultimate.
+Completing the course will certify you as a UAP Coach, and help you become the best coach you can be!
 For UK and Canadian coaches, you may be eligible for development points from UKU and Ultimate Canada.

 About Ben Wiggins